 If you think that I’m going to be all ‘no regrets’ about this then you’re very much mistaken.
 It was idiotic of me to not tie in this money and have a place to call my own.
 It kills me that I didn’t do this.

 I made a lot of rookie mistakes during this financially handsome period of my life; I gave away money to people in my life when I wasn’t even safe myself.
 I continued to employ people when I should have just gone back to basics and work myself.
 I lost a lot on online business scams (ugh) and I never ever cared about the price of something that I paid for – I only cared about the value of the experience.

 I’m a gambler when it comes to business and the last time I gambled – it paid off tenfold.
 In the last half-year, I have spent around $25K on a project which is yet to bear any fruit.
 Maybe it will turn into another cash cow, or maybe it will die a painful death – that’s business.
 There are no certainties in this game.

 Right now I’m back in 100% project mode.
 I’m living in Mexico City and although I’m working a lot – I remember my health this time around.
 I make an hour a day available for the gym and I am eating very healthy (when I was a workaholic in Thailand I would forget to eat quite often).

 I’m juggling a lot of balls with regards to business right now and I’m very much focused on maintaining this life, which I love.
-I can’t say that I totally regret my lavish life for the last three years which enabled me to visit almost 50 countries (I don’t think there are many better things to blow your money on than travel), but I do wish that I reigned my spending back a bit – and I absolutely do wish that I had bought that apartment in Bangkok.
+I can’t say that I totally regret my lavish life for the last three years which enabled me to visit almost 50 countries (I don’t think there are many better personal experiences to blow your money on than travel), but I do wish that I reigned my spending back a bit – and I absolutely do wish that I had bought that apartment in Bangkok.